Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 A lymph node biopsy may be needed for patients with recently diagnosed melanoma, to help determine whether the cancer has spread to one or more lymph nodes.

 A procedure called sentinel lymph node (SLN) biopsy is now recommended for cancers that are thicker than 1 millimeter.
-It is usually not necessary for cancers thinner than 0.75 millimeter, unless they have opened (ulcerated).
+It is usually not necessary for cancers thinner than 0.75 millimeters, unless they have opened (ulcerated).
 Although some evidence suggests an SLN biopsy may improve survival, no clinical trials to date have proven that it improves the outlook in people with thin melanoma.

 Sentinel node biopsy is a technique that helps determine if a cancer has spread.
 When a cancer has been detected, often the next step is to find the lymph node closest to the tumor site and retrieve it for analysis.
 The concept of the "sentinel" node, or the first node to drain the area of the cancer, allows a more accurate staging of the cancer, and leaves unaffected nodes behind to continue the important job of draining fluids.
 The procedure involves the injection of a dye (sometimes mildly radioactive) to pinpoint the lymph node that is closest to the cancer site.
 Sentinel node biopsy is used to stage many kinds of cancer, including melanoma.
+This is reserved for deeper or more aggressive melanomas.

 An SLN biopsy involves the following: